utecrobotics/nao_kinect_teleop/README.md

 using the motion shown by a person.
 The motion is acquired using a Microsoft Kinect sensor (in a windows host) and is sent to ROS using rosserial.

+### Note

+This branch (winkinect) assumes the kinect v2 data is read with Ms Windows and that it is sent to the Linux machine running ROS through rosserial.

 ### Dependencies

 The nao_kinect_teleop package dependds on the following libraries/packages